 RE Policy 2.2: Promote use of energy storage technologies that are appropriate for the character of the proposed location

 Consistent.
-As the first project of its type within the County, the Project includes up to 450 MW of battery storage.
+As the first project of its type within the County, the Project will be part of the previously approved project that includes up to 450 MW of battery storage.